StackMCP

 The Accessibility Snapshot Advantage

-Playwright MCP defaults to "snapshot mode," where it reads the page through its accessibility tree rather than analyzing screenshots.
-The assistant sees the page as a structured hierarchy of elements -- buttons, links, inputs, headings -- each with a label and a reference.
-This means interactions are deterministic: the assistant clicks a specific element by reference, not by guessing pixel coordinates from a screenshot.
+This is the biggest differentiator.
+Playwright MCP defaults to "snapshot mode," reading the page through its accessibility tree.
+The assistant sees structured elements -- buttons, links, inputs, headings -- each with a label and reference.
+Interactions are deterministic: click by reference, not by guessing pixel coordinates.

 Browser Support

 Playwright MCP supports Chromium, Firefox, and WebKit.
-You can specify the browser with the --browser flag, and you can even target specific channels like Microsoft Edge.
-This means you can test your application across all major rendering engines from the same MCP server.
+You can specify browser with --browser or target channels like Microsoft Edge.
+Puppeteer MCP supports Chromium only.
+If cross-browser testing matters, this is a dealbreaker.

 Token Cost